NixOS/nix/doc/manual/source/store/derivation/outputs/input-address.md

 it could call itself once for each path by which a subderivation can be reached, i.e., `O(V^k)` times for a derivation graph with `V` derivations and with out-degree of at most `k`.
 In the actual implementation, [memoisation](https://en.wikipedia.org/wiki/Memoization) is used to reduce this cost to be proportional to the total number of `inputDrvOutputs` encountered.

-### Semantic properties
+### Semantic properties {#semantic-properties}

 *See [this chapter's appendix](@docroot@/store/math-notation.md) on grammar and metavariable conventions.*

+Masking is, mathematically, a quotient, in reference to quotient types or sets: what it discards is exactly what we want two derivations to be allowed to differ in.
-In essence, `hashQuotientDerivation` partitions input-addressing derivations into equivalence classes: every derivation in that equivalence class is mapped to the same derivation hash.
+Accordingly, `hashInputMaskedDerivation` partitions input-addressing derivations into equivalence classes: every derivation in that equivalence class is mapped to the same derivation hash.
 We can characterize this equivalence relation directly, by working bottom up.

 We start by defining an equivalence relation on first-order output deriving paths that refer content-addressed derivation outputs.
 Two such paths are equivalent if they refer to the same store object: